Wearne's Air Service: Network and fleet expansion

-Despite these expansion efforts, the financial report revealed a notable setback, with Wearne's Air Service incurring a $78,000 loss for the fiscal year from October 1, 1937, to September 30, 1938.
+Despite these expansion efforts, the financial report revealed a notable setback, with Wearne's Air Service incurring a $78,000 loss for the fiscal year from 1 October 1937, to 30 September 1938.
 This financial challenge persisted despite the annual subsidy of $25,000 provided by the Governments of the Straits Settlements and the Federated Malay States.
 Nevertheless, the internal aerial transport system in Malaya, operated by Wearne's Air Service, is set to continue its operations.
 This information was disclosed during the annual general meeting, chaired by Mr. Charles Wearne.

 Regional connectivity

-In another significant development, WAS undertook a survey flight to Sarawak on January 17, 1939, in response to an invitation from Charles Vyner Brooke, Rajah of Sarawak.
+In another significant development, WAS undertook a survey flight to Sarawak on 17 January 1939, in response to an invitation from Charles Vyner Brooke, Rajah of Sarawak.
 The purpose of the flight was to assess opportunities for establishing flights to the newly constructed Kuching Aerodrome.
 The journey from Singapore to Sarawak took approximately 3 1/2 hours, while the return leg, affected by headwinds, took 4 hours.
 Both parties expressed optimism about the potential development of scheduled biweekly flights between Kuching and Singapore in the near future.
 Notably, the Ranee of Sarawak was among the passengers on the return flight to Singapore, marking a significant achievement in Sarawak's aviation history as it represented the inaugural operations at the newly established Kuching aerodrome.